 Real estate is the same as any other kind of investment: you don’t want to go all in on a single buy.
 Keep well within your budget so that a potential downturn in the market or environmental externality doesn’t tank your entire portfolio.
 While this can be very difficult advice to follow, let the numbers be your guide and don’t get emotional about a property.
 Also, make sure you always have a contingency budget because no rehab goes exactly as expected.

 You might be hesitant at first, but the world of investment properties is accessible and lucrative.
 If you’re wondering how to break into it yourself, get started with New Western today to tap into the largest private source of investment properties in the nation.

 We’re expanding our reach to deliver more opportunity nationwide.
-Explore our locations where we currently operate and our locations coming soon.
+Explore our current locations and new markets coming soon.

 A good investor eventually uses several different sources to acquire investment properties.
 Working with New Western will increase the number of properties you can analyze in a local market at any given moment.
 In other words, we’re simply another source of inventory.

 There are no membership dues or upfront fees required to work with us.
 Like typical real estate transactions, there are closing costs and associated fees when you purchase one of our investment properties.
 These costs vary depending on the property itself as well as the local market you’re investing in.
 One of our local associates can provide cost details in your specific market during your onboarding meeting.

 We work with every level and type of investor.
 Although the majority of the investors we work with are experienced, it’s not a requirement.
 We work with investors that are starting their first project as well as institutional buyers that purchase thousands of investment homes.

 After an initial virtual or in-person onboarding meeting, you will have access to our vast inventory of properties.
 Our associates will explain in detail how our properties are sold and how the transactions will be structured during that initial meeting.